-The following table provides various housing market metrics for the available for-sale homes in Saginaw County and Region G as of March 19, 2025.
+The following table provides various housing market metrics for the available for-sale homes in Saginaw County and the East Central Michigan Region as of March 19, 2025.
 Note that availability rates below 1% and Months Supply of Inventory (MSI) numbers less than two months are highlighted in red text.

-Available For-Sale Housing (As of March 19, 2025) Total AvailableTotal Share ofMonthsAverageAverageAreaUnitsRegionRateInventoryIst PriceFeetYear BuiltOn Market Saginaw County 280 32.0% 0.5% 1.8 \$187,450 1,663 1956 76 Region 876 100.0% 0.5% 2.0 \$199,700 1,590 1963 90
+Available For-Sale Housing (As of Ma rch 19, 2025) Total Months Average Average Average Available Share of Availability Supply of Median Square Average Days Area Units Region Rate Inventory List Price Feet Year Built on Market Saginaw County 280 32.0% 0.5% 1.8 \$187,450 1,663 1956 76 Region 876 100.0% 0.5% 2.0 \$199,700 1,590 1963 90

-The 280 available for-sale homes in Saginaw County represent 32.0% of the total available for-sale homes in Region G. These homes equate to an availability rate of 0.5% when compared to the 57,238 owner-occupied units in the county.
+The 280 available for-sale homes in Saginaw County represent 32.0% of the total available for-sale homes in the East Central Michigan Region.
+These homes equate to an availability rate of 0.5% when compared to the 57,238 owner-occupied units in the county.
 Based on recent sales history, this inventory represents 1.8 Months Supply of Inventory (MSI).
 Typically, in healthy, well-balanced markets, approximately 2% to 3% of the for-sale housing stock should be available for purchase and there should be between four and six months of available inventory to allow for inner-market mobility and household growth.
 As such, the available for-sale supply in Saginaw County is very limited.
 When compared to the available for-sale homes in the region, the typical for-sale home in Saginaw County is slightly larger (1,663 square feet), has an older average year built (1956), and has a shorter average number of days on market (76 days).
-Overall, the median list price of available homes in Saginaw County is 6.1% lower than the median list price within the region.
+Overall, the median list price of available homes in Isabella County is 6.1% lower than the median list price within the region.